IEntin/ClientServer/docs/README.md

 No special requirements for the hardware.\
 Using laptop with 4 cores and 4GB RAM to run the server and up to 5 fifo and tcp clients.\
-Running Linux Mint 20.2.\
 Multiple runtime options are in ServerOptions.json and ClientOptions.json files\
 in corresponding directories.

 Some of these:

-LogThreshold controls the amount of logging selecting one of 5 levels TRACE, DEBUG, INFO, WARN, and ERROR, e.g. with setting "LogThreshold" : "INFO" log statements with level INFO and higher will be printed.
+LogThreshold controls the amount of logging selecting one of 5 levels TRACE, DEBUG, INFO, WARN, ERROR, ALWAYS, e.g. with setting "LogThreshold" : "INFO" log statements with level INFO and higher will be printed.